We provide bespoke sequencing and bioinformatic analysis to biomedical research scientists throughout Wales.

 Our funding policy

 Wales Gene Park is funded by Welsh Government through Health and Care Research Wales as an infrastructure support group.
-As such, we operate to recover consumable costs only.
-We work collaboratively with partners to meet the requirements of each project and deliver mutually beneficial outputs.
+As such, we work collaboratively with partners to meet the requirements of each project and deliver mutually beneficial outputs.

 We are located within the Sir Geraint Evans Building, on the Cardiff University Heath Campus.